|Chinggiskhaania bifurcata is the scientific name of one of the new kinds of multicellular algae recently found preserved as ancient fossils.|

 "If you find a fossil from this time frame, you really need strong support for your interpretation of what it was," he said.
 "And the farther back you go in geologic time, the more contested the fossil interpretations are."

-Materials provided by University of Wisconsin-Milwaukee.
+The above story is based on Materials provided by University of Wisconsin-Milwaukee.